 I have shared a bit of information on Where to Start when it comes to this whole healthy eating thing, but I wanted to post some more detailed information about how I typically approach dietary changes with my clients.
 Now for some people, we will jump right in and start making most of these switches right away.
 With other clients it’s more of a one-at-a-time process.

 The Finer Details

-If you choose to eat animals that have been raised the way nature intended, with space to roam and grass to eat, the amount of healthy omega-3 fats increases and we are left with a healthier food.
+If you choose to eat animals that have been raised with space to roam and grass to eat, the amount of healthy omega-3 fats increases and you are left with a healthier food.
 You can also incorporate healthy amounts of anti-inflammatory fats and plant based protein by consuming nuts and seeds such as hemp hearts, almonds, walnuts, macadamia nuts, Brazil nuts, pecans, pumpkin & sunflower seeds.

 Focusing on healthy fats and oils such as coconut oil, olive oil, avocado oil, butter, or ghee will help induce a healthy inflammatory response in the body.
+Other fats that can be used in moderation (and in cold preparations only) include some polyunsaturated oils such as hemp, flax, walnut, or camelina.
 There are certain fats that, when eaten in excess, promote an inflammatory state in the body and you want to avoid using them as your primary fat sources on a whole foods diet.

 Now no explanation of a whole foods diet would be complete without mentioning the importance of adequate veggie intake.
 I recommend getting at least 6-8 cups of fresh, organic produce for the healthy fibre content that stabilizes blood sugar, antioxidants that help fight inflammation, and plant compounds that promote healthy detoxification.

 Some Notes on Healing Diets